Free-flow toll motorways

 Future planned installations

-A43, A48, A49 Full motorway system to be introduced in 2024/2025.
+A43, A48, A49 Full motorway system to be introduced in the second half of 2025.

 A69 Full motorway system to be introduced on opening of this new route, expected 2025.